anthony-morice/MNIST/README.md

-This repository contains a MNIST image/label parser and multi-layer perceptron (MLP) classifier written from scratch in C++.
+This repository contains an MNIST image/label parser and multi-layer perceptron (MLP) classifier written from scratch in C++.

 OpenCV is used to view and normalize images; the googletest framework is used